timhaintz/timhaintz.github.io/_drafts/draft-post.md

     Created by  : Tim Haintz
     Date Created: 24/05/2017

-    Description : Produce an HTML report of all production servers pinged but not responding.
+    Description : Produce an HTML report of all servers pinged but not responding.

     URLs used   :
     https://technet.microsoft.com/en-us/library/ff730936.aspx